flatland-association/netzgrafik-editor-docker-compose/README.md

 docker-compose down
 ```

-### Overview
+## Overview

+The following diagram shows the network wiring:

 ![Overview](./images/docker_compose.png)

 Keycloak tokens are issued for `http://localhost:8081/realms/netzgrafikeditor`.
-As the backend verifies these tokens, a reverse proxy needs to be installed in the
+As the backend verifies these tokens, a reverse proxy needs to be run in the backend Docker container.

-### Deployment on a Kubernetes Cluster with Helm

 ## License